ugurcankok/Python/README.md

 # Python Repository

-You can look at my work on computer vision in this repository.
+You can look at my work on Python in this repository.

 In this repository, you will find my works in src folder: